 Further underscoring this need, in July 2023, the National Association for Special Educational Needs reported that the number of three- and four-year-olds with an Education, Health and Care plan increased by nearly a third, from 11,600 in 2020 to 15,400 in 2023.
-This rise reflects the highest figures recorded in recent years and highlights the increased demand for special
+This rise reflects the highest figures recorded in recent years and highlights the increased demand for special educational needs placements.

 In addition to the growth in day placements, we have observed a notable shift in residential placement patterns.
-While there has been an overall reduction in residential placements, weekly boarding has increased by 34%, and
+While there has been an overall reduction in residential placements, weekly boarding has increased by 34%, and termly boarding has decreased by 70%.
 This change is largely driven by local authorities' preference for educating children and young people closer to home, resulting in a smaller catchment area.
 With students living near enough to return home on weekends, weekly boarding presents a cost-effective solution for local authorities compared to termly boarding.